jtbataille/Note-Taker-App/README.md

 If the note is no longer needed, the user can click the small red trash icon on the right-most side of the saved note in order to permanentely delete the note, maintaining all the other notes that were previously saved.

 ## Installation
-This application can be accessed and used through on Heroku at the following link: [Note Taker Application](https://vast-caverns-96839.herokuapp.com/)
+This application can be accessed and used through Heroku at the following link: [Note Taker Application](https://vast-caverns-96839.herokuapp.com/)

 ## Technologies Used
 HTML, CSS, JavaScript, Express